 Skip to main content

-Go to Settings → Health Score Settings to configure how health scores are calculated for your organization.
-Changes you make here apply to all accounts and take effect on the next daily calculation.
+Go to Settings → Health Score Settings to configure how health scores are calculated.
+Changes apply to all accounts and take effect on the next daily calculation.

 Factor Weights